Discover the magic of Taxco, a Mexican Silver City

 Tourism in Taxco

-Taxco is a popular tourist destination in Mexico, known for its rich history, stunning colonial architecture, traditional culture, and beautiful natural surroundings.
+Taxco is known for its rich history, stunning colonial architecture, traditional culture, and beautiful natural surroundings.
 The city has a unique charm, which combines the old and the new in a way that is both historic and modern.

 Walk through the narrow cobbled streets, admire the colonial buildings, shop for traditional crafts and silver jewelry in the local markets, and explore the nearby natural wonders, such as the Cacahuamilpa Caves and the waterfalls.